JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7889 days**.

-And here is a just a random fact -  **In Denmark, people eat about 36 pounds of candy a year.
-The highest consumption of candy of any country**.
+And here is a just a random fact -  **Over 436,000 U.S. Troops were exposed to depleted uranium during the first Gulf war**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)